Pedestrian Accidents by the Numbers (2008–2017)

 We all remember being told as children to “look both ways before crossing the street.”
 We should all take this lesson to heart because America’s roads are quite dangerous for pedestrians.
 From 2008–2017, over 49,000 pedestrians were struck and killed by drivers across the country, and the projected 6,590 deaths for 2019 would be the highest number since 1988!

 Unfortunately for Florida residents, our roads are the most dangerous in the country for pedestrians.
-Florida tops the rankings as the number 1 most dangerous state, and Florida cities make up just under half of the top-20 most dangerous metro areas, with our own Miami-Fort Lauderdale-West Palm Beach area coming in at number 14.
+In 2019 and 2020, Florida topped the rankings as the number 1 most dangerous state, and Florida cities make up just under half of the top-20 most dangerous metro areas, with our own Miami-Fort Lauderdale-West Palm Beach area coming in at number 14.

 These statistics only include pedestrian deaths; there are surely countless more accidents that resulted in catastrophic and life-altering injuries.